My Decision: Sticking with Uni and Managing Two Bags

 As many of you are aware, I posted a blog last week detailing a particularly difficult decision that I had to make.
 Fortunately (or unfortunately, depending on how you look at it), last Friday was not the cut-off for changing subjects, but it was the last day to take on new subjects without a late fee of $50 per subject.
 This gave me far more time to think about my options and go through the positives and negatives of either choice.

 On one hand, I could have surgery now, drop uni and replace my subjects with online or external subjects so that I didn't fall behind time-wise, but I would be stuck at home likely getting bored, frustrated, and a bit lonely until next February.
 I already felt this for four months between my original surgery and now, and it wasn't pleasant for me or the people around me.
-On the other hand, I could stick with uni this semester, managing two bags, one of which needs to be changed twice a day, whilst also trying to focus on a full-time study load, but also giving me something to do.
+On the other hand, I could stick with uni this semester, managing two bags, one of which needs to be changed twice a day, while also trying to focus on a full-time study load, but also giving me something to do.
 I have found that throughout the week since finding out that I will have this mucous fistula, which is essentially an open wound (it wasn't meant to be open, just a few pin-sized holes) where the top of my rectal stump is attached to the inside of my incision, I have been completely fine when I'm at uni and studying or attending lectures, practicals, and tutorials.
 I am able to forget that I have the bags for a little while.
 Of course, I always have concerns in the back of my mind and I'm particularly alert about checking how full my ileostomy bag is with air.
 The last thing I want is a leak or blowout while I'm at uni.
 I have been told that it happens to everyone, no matter how hard you try, but there are always exceptions to the rules.
 I plan on being that exception.

 Anyway, I've spent the past week feeling very conflicted, frustrated, and stressed about this decision.
 I have been feeling that if I have the J-pouch done now, I'm taking the easy way out.
 On the contrary, I feel like I've been given an opportunity to bypass the next four months' worth of managing and worrying about maintaining two bags, and so I'm an idiot if I don't jump at the chance.
-Both thought processes are ridiculous and serve no purpose, they just waste my time while I stress about them.
+Both thought processes are ridiculous and serve no purpose; they just waste my time while I stress about them.

 Finally, I came to a decision today and I chose to stick with uni and manage the two bags.
 It will be tough, and I'm already behind on my study because of my lack of focus for the past week.
 I'm still trying to adjust to the large hole in my lower abdomen, and I've only recently learned to just get on with life with the ileostomy, so in many ways, it's like being back at the beginning.
 I wouldn't be happy with either choice, but I think I'll be slightly happier in the long term with this choice.

 If I can live with an ileostomy though, I'm sure I can live with this.
 While I have no doubt that I would have been happy with the surgery now, I think I'll be in a better mental state for between now and my surgery in November if I'm out of the house and engaging in uni rather than doing everything online in my bedroom while I recover.
 I still need to adjust to the social aspect of the ileostomy too, which is challenging.
 I was always quite a quiet person, so having an ileostomy as well as the other bag for this wound has made me particularly guarded.
 Whenever I'm talking to people, whether I know them well or not (only my family and very close friends know about my surgery), I always have the thought of "how and when do I bring it up?".
 For some reason, it's not people's reaction that worries me, just how I will bring it up.
 As I'm sure many of you have experienced, the stoma is quite the self-esteem killer in the beginning.
 I'm not even five months out from surgery, so I still have plenty of learning to do.
-It is still difficult waking up at 3:00 am to empty the bag sometimes, for example, and I still worry about when I will find enough time to change the bag during the week when I'm busy.
+It is still difficult waking up at 3:00 AM to empty the bag sometimes, for example, and I still worry about when I will find enough time to change the bag during the week when I'm busy.
 It's all part of the process.
 In an almost sadistic way, I am kind of looking forward to the challenge of managing it all this semester.
 Maybe I'm just making up for the months of doing nothing after my first surgery.
 I've never had a leak in public, though, and that's not something I want to be challenged by.
 Do you use a normal toilet cubicle for an emergency bag change?
 I'm probably overthinking it.

 Thanks for reading.
 I decided to post all of this in an entirely new blog post because I've received quite a few messages and comments on my other post asking about my decision.
 Thanks for showing interest and supporting me.